Versioning and releases - Kee browser extension

 6. Load the relevant “self” version page

-7. Save the XPI from the Files section of that page to the kee-firefox-beta-release-management/signed-xpis/<NEW_KEE_VERSION> (create the new folder first)
+7. Save the XPI from the Files section of that page to the kee-firefox-beta-release-management/signed-xpis/<NEW_KEE_VERSION>/ folder (create the new folder first)

 8. Run code below and upload resulting XPI to the GitHub release page